prajpokhrel/evolution_of_ocean_ecosystem_se9/readme.md

 Due to their fast velocities, they reach to food quickly, eats them and creates food scarcity to other creatures.

 **These creatures also have cute names based on their gender.**
+**Select creatures you want to add and click on screen to add them.
+Ecosystem manages all creatures by itself, not required to add creatures, but you can play around if you like.**

 ## BuildCreature Class
 To create different variety of creatures with different traits, I have used **"Builder Pattern"**.
 This class implements Builder Pattern.